pagkly/Zed/Investopedia3/What Does Depth of Market (DOM) Indicate.md

 What Does Depth of Market (DOM) Indicate?
 ## What Is Depth of Market (DOM)?

-Depth of market (DOM) is a measure of the supply and demand for [liquid](https://www.investopedia.com/terms/l/liquidity.asp), tradeable assets.
-It is based on the number of open buy and sell orders for a given asset such as a stock or [futures contract](https://www.investopedia.com/terms/f/futurescontract.asp).
+Depth of market (DOM) is a measure of the supply and demand for [[liquid]](https://www.investopedia.com/terms/l/liquidity.asp), tradeable assets.
+It is based on the number of open buy and sell orders for a given asset such as a stock or [[futures contract]](https://www.investopedia.com/terms/f/futurescontract.asp).
 The greater the quantity of those orders, the deeper or more liquid, the market is considered to be.

-Depth of market data is also known as the [order book](https://www.investopedia.com/terms/o/order-book.asp) since it consists of a list of pending orders for a security or currency.
+Depth of market data is also known as the [[order book]](https://www.investopedia.com/terms/o/order-book.asp) since it consists of a list of pending orders for a security or currency.
 The data in the book is used to determine which transactions can be processed.
 DOM data is available from most online brokers for free or for a small fee.

 ## Understanding DOM